 Laura must have felt me tense, because she breaks off the kiss and looks up to my face.
 She turns and looks at the window as the shuttle’s bits and pieces float away from each other at high speed.

 She whirls back and grabs both my arms.
-“That was NOT me!”
+“That was NOT me.”

 “I know,” I say.